curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

     damage: low
     inverty: true
     invertx: true
+    properties:
+	    rotation: 1,0,0,0
+	    metalic: 1.0

 ```
 * `screen`: optional document.
-	* `shader`: Shaders are utilized in [[Age of Joy]] to mimic the effects seen on old CRTs found in arcade galleries, which often operated for extended periods, sometimes 24/7.
+	* `shader`: [[Shader]]s in `screen` are utilized in [[Age of Joy]] to mimic the effects seen on old CRTs found in arcade galleries, which often operated for extended periods, sometimes 24/7.
 These CRTs commonly develop defects over time, which can be observed during gameplay.
 	* `damage`: how _damaged_ is the CRT.
 Usually `high`, `medium` and `low`
 	* `invertx`: flip the game image by the x axis (optional).
 	* `inverty`: flip the game image by the y axis (optional).
+	* `properties`: a list of shader's properties.
+You can change the shader's behavior changing these properties (hard to do it and you need to know every property effect on each different shader.
+Is not recommended).
+Version >= 0.5.
+See the `Materials` example below.

 The default `shader` is `crt`.
 #### CRT shader